Rushil-Shrivastava/gmail-cv-extractor/README.md

 	•	Run python -m app.run_sync — attachments will be downloaded and parsed.

 Option B — mock attachments locally
 •	Place files in attachments/ folder:
 •	attachments/John_Resume.txt with content:
         Name: John Doe
         Email: john@example.com
         Phone: +91 99999 99999
         Skills: Python, SQL, Docker
 •	In run_sync.py temporarily replace attachments = fetch_attachments(...) with:
         attachments = [{"filename":"John_Resume.txt","path":"attachments/John_Resume.txt"}]
 •	Run sync to test parser and DB logic.

 ⸻

 10) Troubleshooting (common issues)

-	•	pg_config executable not found when installing psycopg2:
+- **pg_config executable not found when installing psycopg2:**
-	•	If you plan to use PostgreSQL, install libpq-dev (Linux) or brew install postgresql (macOS).
+  If you plan to use PostgreSQL, install `libpq-dev` (Linux) or `brew install postgresql` (macOS).
-	•	If you use SQLite only, remove psycopg2-binary from requirements.txt.
+  If you use SQLite only, remove `psycopg2-binary` from `requirements.txt`.

-	•	blis/spacy build errors on Python 3.14:
+- **blis/spacy build errors on Python 3.14:**
-	•	Use Python 3.12 (recommended) or remove spaCy from requirements if you don’t need it.
+  Use Python 3.12 (recommended) or remove spaCy from requirements if you don’t need it.

-	•	sqlite3.OperationalError: unable to open database file:
+- **sqlite3.OperationalError: unable to open database file:**
-	•	Ensure data/ directory exists and is writable:
+  Ensure `data/` directory exists and is writable:
+    ```bash
     mkdir -p data attachments
     chmod -R 755 data attachments
+    ```

-	•	PDFPasswordIncorrect when parsing a PDF:
+	- **`PDFPasswordIncorrect` when parsing a PDF:**
-	•	The parser will skip locked PDFs and log a warning.
-You can inspect attachments/ to see which were skipped.
+  The parser will skip locked PDFs and log a warning.
+  You can inspect the `attachments/` directory to see which files were skipped.

-	•	UNIQUE constraint failed: candidates.email:
+- **`UNIQUE constraint failed: candidates.email`:**
-	•	Duplicate prevention is handled but if you still see this, ensure add_candidate() checks for existing email before insert.
+  Duplicate prevention is handled internally, but if you still see this,
+  ensure `add_candidate()` checks for existing emails before inserting new entries.

-	•	OAuth flow fails (browser not opening):
+- **OAuth flow fails (browser not opening):**
-	•	Copy the URL printed to the terminal into a browser manually.
+  Copy the URL printed in the terminal and open it manually in your browser.
-	•	Make sure the account you choose is added as test user in the OAuth consent screen.
+  Make sure the account you choose is added as a **Test User** in your OAuth consent screen.

+---

+### 🔐 Security Notes & Best Practices

+- Never commit `credentials.json` or `token.pickle` to the repository — add them to `.gitignore`.
+- Use secret management solutions in production (e.g. **Vault**, **AWS Secrets Manager**, or **GitHub Secrets**).
+- Limit Gmail API scope if possible (`gmail.readonly`),
+  though attachments access typically requires `https://mail.google.com/`.
+- On shared servers or CI systems, avoid interactive OAuth flows —
+  generate `token.pickle` locally and mount it inside the container.

+---

+### 🚀 Optional Improvements (Next Steps)

+- Add **Alembic migrations** for database schema changes.
+- Replace **SQLite** with **PostgreSQL** for multi-user or production environments.
+- Add a background worker (**Celery** or **RQ**) for heavy parsing jobs.
+- Create a **React UI** for browsing resumes and exporting data.
+- Integrate a **managed resume parser API** or fine-tuned **NER model** for higher parsing accuracy.
+- Add **S3/GCS storage** for attachments and automatic S3 export backups for Excel files.

 ⸻

-11) Security notes & best practices
-	•	Never commit credentials.json or token.pickle to the repo.
-Add them to .gitignore.
-	•	Use secret management in production (Vault, AWS Secrets Manager, GitHub Secrets).
-	•	Limit scope if you can (test with gmail.readonly however attachments access might require https://mail.google.com/).
-	•	On shared servers, avoid running interactive OAuth flows — generate token.pickle locally and mount it.

-⸻

-12) Optional improvements (next steps)
-	•	Add Alembic migrations for DB schema changes.
-	•	Replace SQLite with PostgreSQL for multi-user/production.
-	•	Add background worker (Celery / RQ) for heavy parsing jobs.
-	•	Add a React UI for browsing resumes and exporting.
-	•	Use a managed resume parser or a fine-tuned NER model for higher accuracy.
-	•	Add S3/GCS storage for attachments and S3 upload for Excel export backups.

-⸻

-Quick copy-paste checklist (do this right after cloning)
+# Quick copy-paste checklist (do this right after cloning)

-# clone
+clone
     git clone <your-repo-url>
     cd gmail-cv-extractor

-# prepare dirs
+prepare dirs
     mkdir -p data attachments
     chmod -R 755 data attachments

-# create python venv (python3.12)
+create python venv (python3.12)
     python3.12 -m venv .venv
     source .venv/bin/activate

-# install deps
+install deps
     pip install --upgrade pip
     pip install -r requirements.txt

-# copy credentials.json (create in Google Cloud as explained above)
-# run this locally to create token.pickle (opens browser)
+copy credentials.json (create in Google Cloud as explained above) run this locally to create token.pickle (opens browser)
     python -m app.run_sync

-# run API (optional)
+run API (optional)
     uvicorn app.main:app --reload --host 0.0.0.0 --port 8000

-# or run in docker-compose
+or run in docker-compose
     docker compose build
     docker compose up